feldeh/orange-competitor-analysis/README.md

    ```sh
    docker-compose up
    ```
-   Navigate to Apache Airflow's UI from port `localhost:8080` and enable the DAG.
+   Navigate to Apache Airflow's UI from `localhost:8080` and enable the DAG.